 (2) readings by Town Council a minimum of six days apart.
 Any necessary changes shall be made in the Zoning Ordinance text or Map.
 A written record of the type and date of such change shall be maintained by the Town Clerk.
-Until such change is made, no action by the Town Council on text or map amendments to the Zoning Ordinance shall be considered official, unless the Town Clerk fails to make the change within seven (7) days after formal action by the Town Council shall be considered official seven (7) days after the date of action even if the Town Clerk has failed to make the appropriate changes.
+Until such change is made, no action by the Town Council on text or map amendments to the Zoning Ordinance shall be considered official, unless the Town Clerk fails to make the change within seven (7) days after formal action by the Town Council.
+In the latter event, action by the Town Council shall be considered official seven (7) days after the date of action even if the Town Clerk has failed to make the appropriate changes.